 That they not get dominion over me.

 St Pammachius had a Church built in Rome.
-Today it is the Passionist church of Saints John and Paul.
-He died in 410 as the Goths were taking over Rome.
+Today it is the Passionist Church of Saints John and Paul.
+He died in 410 as the Goths were invading Rome.

 St Adauctus of Rome

 Bl Bronislava of Poland